talhavawda/nba-predictions/README.md

 # Game Outcome Prediction
 Step 1 - Run the GameOutcomeTraining file<br />This creates the model and displays the results of the algorithm analysis.
 <br/><br/>
-Step 2 - Run the GameOutcomePrediction file<br />This displays the result of the prediction.
+Step 2 - Run the GameOutcomePrediction file<br />Enter one of the GameOutcomeTestExamples.csv.
+This displays the result of the prediction.